ArturoDent/find-and-transform/README.md

 * 0.8.0	Added `nextSelectFind`, `nextMoveCursorFind`, and `nextDontMoveCursorFind` support to `restrictFind` options.
 * 0.8.5	Enable clearing `files to include` in Search Panel.
 Use `Search: Seed With Nearest Word`.
 * 0.8.6	Added `triggerReplaceAll` option to `runInSearchPanel`.
 Corrected `triggerSearch` operation.
 * 0.8.8	Added `Search in this File` and `Search in this Folder` editor/tab context menu options.
-Refactor completions.
 * 0.9.0	Added `Search in this File` and `Search in this Folder` Explorer context menu options.
-Fix empty selections seed issues.
+* 0.9.1	Added support for special variables in `find/replace` in `findInCurrentFile` and `runInSearchPanel`.

 -----------------------------------------------------------------------------------------------------------